👀 Solink Secure Summit ’25 early registration discount ends Nov 15.

 Furthermore, large organizations require remote access to video footage so senior management can audit locations for loss prevention, cleanliness, safety, and more from the head office.

-That’s why Solink brings together NAS with cloud storage to offer all of the benefits of cloud security without the high cost of cloud video storage.
-This is hybrid cloud video security.
+That’s why Solink brings together both NAS and cloud storage to offer all of the benefits of cloud security without the high cost of cloud video storage.
+This is known as hybrid cloud video security.

 To see how Solink can save you time and money, sign up for a demo today.